nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

      - In rare cases, you will have far more G on this day than you should spend on Kale Seeds (e.g., if you sold a [Treasure Chest](https://stardewvalleywiki.com/Treasure_Chest) that you acquired from a fishing chest).
 In these cases, use your judgment about how many Kale Seeds are reasonable to plant and water.
 Be sure to account for the extra seeds in your crop planner.
 2. Travel to The Farm.
 3. Hoe, plant the Seeds you purchased, and water.
-4. Empty your inventory into the Chest.
+4. Deposit your entire inventory into the Chest.
 Retrieve the following:
    - Fiberglass Rod
    - Furnace
    - Iron Ore